checkly/docs.checklyhq.com/site/content/docs/api-checks/api-checks.md

 **1. Name and tags**

 Start as you mean to go on.
 Pick a sensible name, something that other members of your team are going to understand.
 A meaningful name will not only help you and others identify your checks within Checkly, but it will help provide better a better alerting experience if your checks fall into an alert state.
-Tags can relate your checks together, they also determine which checks are shown on your public [dashboards](./dashboards)
+Tags can relate your checks together, they also determine which checks are shown on your public [dashboards](/docs/dashboards).
 ![http request](/docs/images/api-checks/overview-name-tag.png)

 **2. The HTTP request**

 This is where you configure the API endpoint.
-You define the method, URL, body, headers, query parameters and authentication for the API check itself.
+You define the request method, URL, body data, headers, query parameters and authentication for the API check.
 These [request settings](request-settings) determine the actions taken by the API and therefore the response sent back.
 The most important part of your API check is its URL and its method.

-Endpoints have can be accessed and manipulated through [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), not all methods are valid for all endpoints.
+Endpoints can be accessed and manipulated through [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), not all methods are valid for all endpoints.

 ![http request](/docs/images/api-checks/overview-http.png)

->An endpoint is sometimes referred to as a "URI" or uniform resource identifier.

 You can import a cURL command, Swagger.json or OpenAPI specification here too.